holmesrichards/clock/README.md

 ### Run mode

 The module starts up in **run mode**.
 Here the display shows the clock speed in BPM.
-At the lower left is also shown the speed submode, ANY or MM; see below.
+At the lower left is also shown the speed submode, INT or MM; see below.

 In this mode, while the internal clock is running:

 * Turning the encoder clockwise or counterclockwise raises or lowers the speed.
 * Tapping the tactile button sets the speed to match the time between the last two taps.
 * Short pressing the encoder stops or restarts the clock.
-* A long encoder press switches between ANY and MM submodes.
+* A long encoder press switches between INT and MM submodes.
 * A long tactile button press switches to **set mode**.

 If the clock is stopped or external clock is enabled, the display shows "STOPPED" or "EXTERNAL" respectively, and only long tactile presses are handled.